Network conditions simulator

 Scramble

-Overwrites the content of the packet with random data starting from offset len bytes.
+Overwrite the contents of a packet with random data, starting from offset len bytes.

 Flexible